 1. Beef & Russet Potato

-- Take a pan and cook beef and beef liver over medium-high heat.
+- Take a pan and cook beef and beef liver over medium-high heat without any oil.

 - Keep Stirring until light brown.

-- Add your veggies carrots, green beans, peas before it starts cooking.
+- Add your veggies carrots, green beans, and peas before it starts cooking.

-- Keep cooking until the whole mixture is ready and meat is cooked.
+- Keep cooking until the whole mixture is ready and the meat is cooked.